rdsea/sys4bigml/tutorials/hisllmintegration/README.md

 with tracer.start_as_current_span("get_detections") as span:
     span.set_attribute("sector", sector)
 ```
-Nothing about an interaction type here either — and in this service there would be nothing true to say. `detection_service` calls no one; these spans are the *far end* of the agent's A2S, which is already counted at the near end.
+Nothing about an interaction type here either — and in this service there would be nothing true to say. `detection_service` calls no one; these spans are the *far end* of the agent's `S2S:ai_to_service`, which is already counted at the near end.
+That it calls no one is also why `S2S:orchestration` is structurally 0 here.

 ## 3. Visualize Observability Data
 - **Jaeger** (`http://localhost:16686`): pick service `agent_service` and open the newest `sar_mission` trace after running a mission.
 The tree shows the whole arc, survey with per-sector `llm.complete` spans (retries flagged with `llm.is_retry=true`), the first `human.review` ending in `decision=reject`, the investigation's tool loop (`tool.get_detections`, `tool.weather`), and the second review's `approve`.
 Note how much of the mission's wall time is inside `human.review`: the human is a component, and often the bottleneck.